d4n3sh/thedaneshproject/content/posts/2008-05-17-fedora-9-sulphur-released.md

 Good news to all [Fedora][2] fans.
 Fedora 9 codenamed &#8220;[Sulphur][3]&#8221; is out.

 The new release comes with quite a few new features.
 To start off.
 Fedora 9 runs on the latest 2.6.25 kernel.
-There&#8217;s a new package management system included called &#8220;Packgeit&#8221; which uses Yum for it&#8217;s backend.
+There's a new package management system included called &#8220;Packgeit&#8221; which uses Yum for it's backend.
 Gnome Desktop 2.22 and KDE 4.03 are the desktop managers to choose from.
 Firefox 3 Beta 5 is the browser of choice this time and to top it all the new opensource version of Java &#8220;OpenJDK&#8221; is part of the new features.
 [See the full summary here.][4]

 Feel like taking the new Fedora 9 &#8220;Sulphur&#8221; for a spin?
 Well, you could grab the install DVD/CDs iso files via bittorrent or direct download.
 The other alternative would be to download the Gnome Live DVD or the KDE live DVD.
 [Go to the download page.][5]